JustinFirsching/stylegan2/DOCKER_SETUP.md

 # To smoke test the setup (from inside the stylegan2 dir [the container work dir])
 nvcc test_nvcc.cu -o test_nvcc -run

-# When you're ready to exit the containers
+# When you're ready to exit the container
 exit
 ```